ncatlab/nlab-content/pages/3270.md

 Surely, one often works at the derived level.
 An adaptation of the  notion of stability into the setup of [[triangulated categories]] has been introduced by Bridgeland.
 Bridgeland stability for the derived categories of (boundary conditions of) D-branes (B-model) are relevant for string theory.

+## Another wall crossing: representation theory

 We should also mention the related wall crossing in [[representation theory]].
 Symmetries related to Weyl groups, Weyl chambers and chamber walls are involved (what is sometimes also in BPS setup above, see the paper by Cheng and Verlinde below).
 A priori wall crossing functors in representation theory (introduced in 1970s by Russian school, Gelfand, Bernstein etc.) are about certain functors which in take as input an infinite-dimensional representation, tensor it with finite-dimensional and look for certain pieces in the decomposition, where the business of chamber walls is crucial.
+Cf. A. [[Beilinson]], [[Victor Ginzburg|V. Ginzburg]], _Wall-crossing functors and $D$-modules_, Representation Theory __3__ (electronic), 1--31 (1999) [pdf](http://www.ams.org/ert/1999-003-01/S1088-4165-99-00063-1/S1088-4165-99-00063-1.pdf).

 ## Conferences, seminars and related $n$lab pages